holtonma/holtonma.github.io/content/posts/reranker-relevance-sorter.md

 ---

 *Building AI applications that users actually love?
-I'm documenting the journey of creating suggest.watch—from MVP to market.
-Follow along for more practical insights on building with AI.*
+Besides my day job, I'm sharing the journey of creating apps and features on my side apps.
+Follow along for more practical insights on building with AI toolchain.*